 When it comes to that very real human need to eat something sweet, chocolate remains one of the most popular choices for millions of consumers.
 Historically, milk chocolate has been the top choice for many, but as more consumers eschew dairy for health and environmental reasons, the vegan chocolate industry is growing.
+And in our humble opinion, it always makes a good gift for the holidays (or you, know, just a regular Tuesday night).
 But, what’s the best vegan chocolate?

 When it comes to chocolate, there are a number of reasons why vegan is the best choice.
 It’s more sustainable, it’s often more ethical, and it may even be better for you too.
 Here are all the reasons why you should give vegan chocolate a go, plus our top brand picks.
 (We think they’re some of the best vegan chocolate brands in the world.)